Taylor-mode automatic differentiation for constructing molecular rovibrational Hamiltonian operators: Introduction

 Accurate calculations of molecular rovibrational spectra, especially for floppy molecules, weakly bound complexes, and highly excited states in general, are often computationally demanding.
 These calculations benefit significantly from the use of tailored coordinates that effectively capture the essential rovibrational motions specific to each molecule~\cite{Oenen_JCP160_2024, Schneider_JCP161_2024, Saleh_JCTC21_2025, Vogt_arXiv2502.15750_2025}.
 While several advanced generalized methodologies exist to perform such calculations~\cite{Yurchenko_JMolSpec245_2007, Matyus_JCP130_2009, Wang_JCP130_2009}, applying them to a new molecule typically requires more than simply providing a potential energy surface (PES).
 It also involves defining an appropriate kinetic energy operator (KEO) based on the chosen internal coordinates and molecular frame embedding conditions.
 This setup process demands considerable expertise in both the theoretical foundations and practical aspects of implementation.

 The challenge of choosing optimal internal coordinates and frame embeddings has been the subject of ongoing research, with most recent advances focused on variational optimization of coordinate systems~\cite{Zhang_JCP161_2024, Saleh_JCTC21_2025, Vogt_arXiv2502.15750_2025}.
 However, even after suitable coordinates are defined, constructing the PES and KEO in those coordinates, and efficiently evaluating their matrix elements in a chosen basis set remains nontrivial.
 The matrix elements are typically computed using multidimensional numerical integration methods, such as Gaussian quadrature, often combined with Smolyak sparse grids to mitigate the curse of dimensionality~\cite{Avila_JCP139_2013}.
+Related discrete variable representation methods also build on Gaussian quadrature to define an orthonormal basis that simplifies the numerical integration~\cite{Light_AdvChemPhys_2000, Tennyson_ComPhysComm163_2004, Matyus_JCP130_2009, Wang_JCP130_2009}.
 An alternative approach, which is the focus of this study, involves expressing the rovibrational operators as sums of products of univariate functions, which significantly reduces the complexity of multidimensional integration.
 For example, when a direct product basis of univariate functions is used, multidimensional integrals reduce to a sum of products of one-dimensional integrals.

 Molecular PESs and dipole moment surfaces are commonly represented in a sum-of-products form by fitting analytic functions to electronic structure data computed on a grid of molecular geometries.
-For the KEO, one established approach involves using symbolic algebra to derive an analytical expression, followed by manual restructuring into a product form and hand-coded implementation~\cite{Yurchenko_JCP153_2020}.
+For the KEO, one established approach involves using symbolic algebra to derive an analytical expression, followed by manual restructuring into a sum-of-products form and hand-coded implementation~\cite{Yurchenko_JCP153_2020}.
 This process is tedious and highly system specific, it must be repeated for every new molecule type, coordinate system, and frame embedding condition.
 Moreover, the embedding must be analytically expressible, which often excludes commonly used schemes like the Eckart frame due to their algebraic complexity.
+The choice of embedding is particularly important when rotational motion is considered, as it affects the separability of vibrational and rotational degrees of freedom.
+It influences not only the basis set convergence of rovibrational energies but also the accuracy of vibrational transition intensities, even when rotational degrees of freedom are not explicitly included in the model.